Do you want to give your players a Company job that actually pays well for once? Sure, but they'll have to suffer for it.

 Natural nuclear fission reactors are geological formations composed of a uranium deposit, rich in fissile ²³⁵U, which becomes inundated in groundwater.
 The groundwater acts as a neutron moderator and enables the deposit to undergo a self-sustaining chain reaction.
 When it reaches criticality, the reactor soon raises temperatures by a few hundred degrees, boiling away the groundwater, which stops the chain reaction.
 Once the reactor cools off, groundwater trickles back into the deposit, and the cycle starts again.

-On Earth, there is only one known site with natural nuclear reactors.
 It is located in Oklo, Gabon: a complex of 16 reactors which ran for a few hundred thousand years approximately 1.7 billion years ago, depleting 5 tons of uranium oxide and producing an output of about 100 kW thermal energy in the process.
 A reactor cycle lasted about 3 hours, with 30 minutes of criticality followed by 2 hours and 30 minutes of cooldown.

 Reactor 15 in Oklo.
-The yellow stains are uranium oxide ore, the white ones are hydrothermal quartz formed by rapid water circulation.
+The yellow stains are uranium oxide ore, the white ones are hydrothermal quartz formed by rapid water circulation. |

 It is believed that natural nuclear reactors cannot exist on Earth anymore, due to the decay of ²³⁵U content in uranium ore over time.